sanguinecromancer/autocomplete-assignment/questions.md

 6. Give 3 examples of the HOC pattern.

-It takes a component and returns a component, but I can remember one popular example:
+It takes a component and returns a component, but I can remember one popular example in React:
 "connect" from react-redux is one of the most popular high order components.
 Authentication, managing state are also HOCs.